Serving clients in Fayetteville and all of NW Arkansas

 Ken Kieklak, Attorney at Law, has practiced for over 20 years and has taken on a plethora of personal injury lawsuits for residents of Bentonville and others across Arkansas.
 Ken Kieklak understands the importance of pursuing compensation for a serious injury, and he is here to fight for you.
 To schedule a free legal consultation to discuss your claim, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
 You can also contact Ken Kieklak using our online submission form.

-Common Personal Injury Lawsuits in Bentonville, AR
+Common Personal Injury lawsuits in Bentonville, AR

 Personal injury is a broad area of law.
 Many personal injury lawsuits operate on a theory of negligence.
 Specifically, the plaintiff in the case must show how the defendant was negligent in order to recover damages for their injuries.
 While personal injury law can refer to many types of claims, some claims are more common than others.

 Where a personal injury action can occur is limited only by the need for the presence of people.
 Most incidents from which a personal injury action stem seem to occur in the course of people’s day-to-day lives.
 One may decide to drive to the store.
 An automobile or a commercial trucking accident could conceivably occur while you are on the way.
-Once you arrive at the store, your could slip and fall on an uneven sidewalk or pathway.
+Once you arrive at the store, you could slip and fall on an uneven sidewalk or pathway.
 Once inside the store, an improperly stocked shelf or a hastily constructed display could, respectively, cause an avalanche of products or a collapse.

 Premises liability concerns a landowner’s duty to a visitor or even a trespasser on their property.
 Landowners have a duty to keep their property free of any defects that could injure a visitor to the property or to at least warn the visitor of the danger.
 In the case of a trespasser, a landowner typically must avoid reckless or wanton acts that could result in the injury of a trespasser.